Benjamin Stambouli

-Benjamin Fernand Lucien François Stambouli (born 13 August 1990) is a French professional footballer who plays as a defensive midfielder or centre-back for club Metz.
+Benjamin Fernand Lucien François Stambouli (born 13 August 1990) is a French former professional footballer who played as a defensive midfielder or centre-back.

 Stambouli began his professional career with Montpellier, playing 130 games from 2010 to 2014 and winning Ligue 1 in 2012.
 After a season each with Tottenham Hotspur and Paris Saint-Germain – winning five domestic trophies with the latter – he signed for Schalke in 2016.
 Stambouli made twelve appearances for France at under-21 level from 2010 to 2012.

 Early life

 Benjamin Fernand Lucien François Stambouli was born on 13 August 1990 in Marseille, Bouches-du-Rhône.
 His father was Henri Stambouli, a former football player and former head coach of French club Marseille.
-One of his grandfathers is former manager Gérard Banide.
+One of his grandfathers is former manager Gérard Banide, and his uncle is manager Laurent Banide.